vijaynallagatla/vjvector/docs/roadmap/q1-2025/PROGRESS_SUMMARY.md

 ## 🚀 **Ready for Next Phase**

-The Q1 2025 implementation has successfully completed the foundation phase and is ready to move into the algorithm implementation phase.
-All architectural decisions have been made, interfaces are defined, and placeholder implementations are in place for the next development phases.
+The Q1 2025 implementation has successfully completed the **storage optimization phase** and is ready to move into the **performance optimization phase**.
+All core systems are implemented with excellent performance characteristics:

+- **HNSW & IVF Algorithms**: Production-ready with real search results
+- **Storage Engines**: Memory, MMap, and LevelDB all working
+- **Benchmarking**: Comprehensive performance measurement framework

-**Next Milestone**: Complete HNSW algorithm implementation by end of Week 4.
+**Next Milestone**: Complete performance optimization by end of Week 10.